Matthias Church (Mátyás templom)

 A Mosaic of Cultures and Eras

-Since its origins back to the 13th century, Matthias Church has witnessed Budapest’s ever-evolving saga.
+Since its origins in the 13th century, Matthias Church has witnessed Budapest’s ever-evolving saga.
 From its foundations as a place of Christian worship, its transformation into a mosque during the Ottoman era, to its reimagining in the neo-Gothic style under architect Frigyes Schulek, the church has gracefully embraced the shifts of time.

 Architectural Poetry in Stone